rwnk-12/apmyx-gui/README.md

 The wrapper is required for ALAC, Atmos, AAC Binaural, and Downmix formats.
 To install the wrapper, follow the guide for **[MacOS](https://github.com/rwnk-12/apmyx-gui?tab=readme-ov-file#wrapper-installation-macos)** or **[Windows](https://github.com/rwnk-12/apmyx-gui?tab=readme-ov-file#wrapper-installation-windows)**.

-> **Linux:** If you know how to install the wrapper on Linux, please consider contributing by opening a pull request with an installation guide.

 ## Features

 ### Easy Search